Joanne World Tour: Costume design and makeup

 For a performance that involved a new version of Gaga's characteristic "disco-stick" prop from the Super Bowl LI halftime show, she also changed into a long sleeve light blue leather bodysuit with dramatic shoulder pads, scattered pearls, and matching, knee-high boots.
 Another outfit was a black velvet bodysuit with rose embellished sleeves and custom black velvet block-heel booties designed by Giuseppe Zanotti, which were later completed with a white ball gown skirt.
 Gaga later dressed up in a bold red Norma Kamali "sleeping bag" puffer coat with a 10-foot-long train and an eye mask.
 Lauren Alexis Fisher from Harper's Bazaar remarked that Gaga brought back "the avant garde looks she's always embraced" with the outfit.
 After taking off the coat, Gaga started performing in a red leather bodysuit and tassel leather boots.
 She also wore a geometric white jacket with multiple bows on both arms, completed with a feathered masquerade mask and a second set of Giuseppe Zanotti heels with a crystal ankle strap.
 The ensemble has been compared to Gaga's look during The Fame Monster era.
 She later removed the jacket, revealing a glittering long-sleeve, mock neck leotard underneath.
-For the encore, Gaga donned a sparkling, crystal-embellished robe coat and the same pink hat as seen on the cover of Joanne.
+For the encore, Gaga donned a sparkling, crystal-embellished robe coat and the same pink hat designed by milliner Gladys Tamez as seen on the cover of Joanne.